Robust stability of event-triggered nonlinear moving horizon estimation: Numerical Examples

 \subsection{Example 2: Robot Arm}

 As a second example we consider a two-link robot arm moving in a 2D-plane as depicted in Figure~\ref{fig:robArm}.
 For the description of the dynamics see e.g. \cite[Example 3.2-2]{Lew04}.
 The system state is defined as \(x= ^\top\), with the measurement output given by \(y= ^\top\).
 Each link of the arm is assumed to have a mass of 1 kg and a length of 1 m.
 We applied again an Euler discretization with the sampling time $\tau=0.005$.
 We consider additive process and measurement noise $w=[w_1,w_2,w_3,w_4,w_5,w_6]^\top$.
 The initial conditions are set as \(x_0 = [\pi/4, \pi/4, 0, 0]^\top\) and \(\bar{x}_0 = [0, 0, 0, 0]^\top\).
-For parameterizing the cost function, a quadratic Lyapunov function is computed following the procedure in \cite{Sch23}, with a decay rate of $\eta=0.85$.
+For parameterizing the cost function, a quadratic i-IOSS Lyapunov function is computed following the procedure in \cite{Sch23}, with a decay rate of $\eta=0.85$, thus verifying Assumption~\ref{ass:eIOSSET}.
+Using condition (\ref{eq:minhor}) yields a minimum required horizon length of $M=20$ to guarantee RGES.

 In the following simulation we consider a uniformly distributed process noise and measurement noise that satisfy $|w_i|\leq 0.01$, $i=1,2,3,4$ and $|w_i|\leq 0.05$, $i=5,6$, respectively.
-Figure~\ref{fig:e_rob_z} displays the estimation error for $\alpha=5$ and $\alpha=30$ as well as for $\alpha=0$, i.e., the non-event-triggered case.
-The estimation error consistently converges to a region near zero. \textcolor{rev}{Furthermore, Table~\ref{tab:er} presents the root mean square estimation error averaged over 100 simulations for $\alpha\in\{0,5,10,15,20,30,40,50,60\}$ and for two different measurement noise levels ($|w_i|\leq 0.05$ and $|w_i|\leq 0.1$, $i=5,6$).} Both Figure~\ref{fig:e_rob_z} and Table~\ref{tab:er} show that, as expected, a smaller $\alpha$, i.e., more frequent measurement transmission, results in a smaller estimation error.
+The simulation time is $5$ seconds, i.e., $N_{\text{sim}}=1000$.
+Figure~\ref{fig:e_rob_z} displays the estimation error for $\alpha=5$ and $\alpha=30$ as well as for $\alpha=0$.
+Recall that setting $\alpha=0$ yields a classical non-event-triggered moving horizon estimator.
+The estimation error consistently converges to a region near zero. \textcolor{rev}{Furthermore, Table~\ref{tab:er} compares the estimation error averaged over 100 simulations for $\alpha\in\{0,5,10,15,20,30,40,50,60\}$ and for two different measurement noise levels ($|w_i|\leq 0.05$ and $|w_i|\leq 0.1$, $i=5,6$).} Both Figure~\ref{fig:e_rob_z} and Table~\ref{tab:er} show that, as expected, a smaller $\alpha$, i.e., more frequent measurement transmission, results in a smaller estimation error.
 This behavior aligns with our theoretical findings regarding the error bound (cf. Theorem~\ref{thm:stab2}).

 In Figure \ref{fig:alphasRob}, the average number of events for $\alpha\in\{5,10,15,20,30,40,50,60\}$ is presented.
 As with the first example, an increase in $\alpha$ results in a decrease in the number of events.